-This theorem implies that the distortion can be corrected by rectifying the distorted lines in images.
-Different methods to fabricate straight lines can be tried.
-The only requirement is that the lines must be straight.
-The correction can be finally verified by the the straightness of the rectified lines.
-It is important to remark that a straight line in image remains to be straight under a 2D homography.
+This theorem can be understood in three different ways.
+First, the distortion can be corrected by rectifying the distorted lines in image.
+Second, the distortion correction can be evaluated by measuring the straightness of corrected lines in image.
+Third, the pinhole camera is not unique because a straight line in image remains to be straight under a 2D homography.
 This means the distortion is corrected up to an arbitrary homography.
-This distortion is noted by $\tilde{\mathcal{D}}$ to tell from the absolute distortion \mathcal{D} .
-Assume the arbitrary homography is H, then the estimated distortion is $\tilde{\mathcal{D}} = DH$.
+Assume the arbitrary homography is H, then the estimated distortion is $\tilde{\mathcal{D}} = DH$ with D the absolute distortion introduced by camera lens system.
 By applying the inverse of $\tilde{\mathcal{D}}$ on camera, we obtain a new camera noted by \tilde{C} :